Florida man arrested after chasing people with alligator in Jacksonville store

 Barr, who goes by Robby Stratton on Facebook, was the one who originally posted the video to social media.

-FWC are still trying to identify other individuals shown in the video of the incident, and ask that anyone who has information to contact the Wildlife Alert hotline at 888-404-3922.
+The FWC is still trying to identify other individuals shown in the video of the incident, and ask that anyone who has information to contact the Wildlife Alert hotline at 888-404-3922.

 © 2018 WTLV